zizheng-guo/ME-TST/README.md

 ## 💻 Example of Using Pre-trained Models

 If you want to run the pre-trained model on SAMMLV, use `python main.py --dataset_name SAMMLV --train False`

+Note: The preprocessed data and pre-trained models on the CASME_3 dataset can be obtained through the link:  https://drive.google.com/drive/folders/1ire62tgZtyvKesYpxUIr9XPV-gRC-yfF?usp=sharing